srg-imperial/SnapFuzz-artefact/README.md

 ## Run 1 milion iterations SnapFuzz experiments

 The same goes for the SnapFuzz data.
+SnapFuzz is of course significantly faster and thus a couple of hours should be enough for each iteration.
 We follow a similar strategy as above:

 1. `./conf/run-snapfuzz.sh dicom`
 1. `./conf/run-snapfuzz.sh dns`